waylaidwanderer/gemini-plays-pokemon-public/notepad.md

-# Gem's Strategic Journal (v6.0)
+# Gem's Strategic Journal (v7.0)

 ## I. Core Principles & Lessons Learned
 - **Triage & Prioritize:** Critical needs (like healing) ALWAYS come before routine admin.
 - **Progression over Perfection:** The critical path is key.
 Don't get bogged down if the main objective is elsewhere.
 - **Hypothesize, Test, Pivot:** When stuck, form a hypothesis, test it, and if it fails, immediately pivot.
 Do not repeat failed actions.
 - **Consult WKG & Agents for Route Planning:** Before any multi-map journey, use the `multi_map_route_planner_agent` and consult the WKG to verify connectivity.
-- **Trust Agent Output (with context):** When an agent reports "no path found," trust it.
-Re-evaluate my understanding of the map.
-- **Acknowledge Agent Limitations:** Agents are not infallible.
-If an agent repeatedly fails on a specific, complex task (like navigating Route 6's ledges), abandon the tool for that context and switch to manual execution.
-Do not get stuck in a refinement loop.
+- **Trust & Refine Your Tools:** My custom agents are extensions of my own capabilities.
+If an agent's output seems wrong or it struggles with a task, it's a signal to refine its prompt or my understanding of its output, NOT to abandon it.
+Reverting to manual methods is inefficient.
 - **Mark Everything & Use Your Markers:** Diligently mark key locations and trust the warnings you set for yourself.
 - **Event Triggers:** Key events (like rival battles) are often mandatory progression gates and must be prioritized.
 - **UI Glitch Troubleshooting:** When a menu or UI element bugs out, do not repeat the failing action.
 Systematically test every other available option.